-Left direction that needs to align with the center line of the screen and input
+Left direction that needs to align with the center of screen and input

 20px on the

-Right direction that needs to align with the borders of the screen; when calculating the position and size of the child node at last, all the margins will be positioned after being converted to pixel distance according to the size of the parent node.
+Right direction that needs to align with the right of screen; when calculating the position and size of the child node at last, all the margins will be positioned after being converted to pixel distance according to the size of the parent node.

-Widget component is generally used to locate the position of each element when the scene is initialized on the target device, but once the scene is initialized, we often do not need to use the Widget to update alignment persistently.
+Widget component is generally used to locate the position of each element when the scene is initialized on the target device, but once the scene is initialized, we often do not need to use the Widget component for alignment.
+The

-ONCE in the Properties, and the alignment is performed once when the component is initialized, the engine will automatically set the
+If AlignMode is set to ONCE or ON_WINDOW_RESIZE, and the alignment is performed once when the component is initialized, the engine will automatically set the

 enabled property of the Widget component to

-false to disable the automatically update for subsequent every frame to avoid repeated positioning.
+false, disabling the Widget component to disable the automatically update for subsequent every frame.

-ALWAYS.
-Or when you need to update and align each frame at runtime, manually traverse the Widget that need to be aligned and set their
+If the alignment needs to be changed at runtime, manually set the AlignMode mode to ALWAYS, or manually traverse the Widgets that need to be aligned and set their

 enabled property to